 (b) the local government is of the opinion that the proposed modification to the amendment is significant.

-(2) If a local government makes a decision under subregulation (1) the local government must take any steps the local government considers appropriate to advertise the proposed modification to the amendment.
+(2) If a local government makes a decision under subregulation (1) the local government must take any steps the local government considers appropriate to advertise the proposed modification to the standard amendment.

-(3) A proposed modification to an amendment to a local planning scheme may not be advertised on more than one occasion without the approval of the Commission.
+(3) A proposed modification to a standard amendment to a local planning scheme may not be advertised on more than one occasion without the approval of the Commission.

-(4) Any advertisement of a proposed modification to the amendment to the local planning scheme must include a notice specifying —
+(4) Any advertisement of a proposed modification to a standard amendment to a local planning scheme must include a notice specifying —

-(a) the proposed modifications to be made to the advertised amendment; and
+(a) the proposed modification to be made to the advertised amendment to the local planning scheme; and

-(b) where the amendment and the proposed modifications may be inspected; and
+(b) details of how the proposed modification is made available to the public; and

-(c) to whom and during what period submissions may be made; and

-(d) the manner and form in which submissions may be made.
+(c) the manner and form in which submissions may be made; and

+(d) the period under subregulation (5) for making submissions and the last day of that period.

-(5) The period for making submissions set out in the notice referred to in subregulation (4) must be a period of 21 days commencing on the day on which the notice is first given or a longer period approved by the Commission.
+(5) The period for making submissions on the proposed modification is —

+(a) the period of 21 days after the day on which the notice under subregulation (4) is first advertised; or

+(b) a longer period approved by the Commission.

 (6) A person may make a submission on a proposed modification to a standard amendment to a local planning scheme that has been advertised in accordance with subregulation (2) —